tffnyzhang/Tiffany_BlueStamp_Portfolio/index.md

 - the lightbulb
 - three switches, each switch controls a color

 Once the lightbulb is plugged in, each switch can be turned on to make the lightbulb different color.
-The circuitboard has circuits that connect everything to the lightbulb, and is the reason why the lightbulb works in the first place.
+This works because everything is connected to a circuit.
 # Schematics
 Here's where you'll put images of your schematics.
 [Tinkercad](https://www.tinkercad.com/blog/official-guide-to-tinkercad-circuits) and [Fritzing](https://fritzing.org/learning/) are both great resoruces to create professional schematic diagrams, though BSE recommends Tinkercad becuase it can be done easily and for free in the browser.